Positive School Climate

 POSITIVE SCHOOL CLIMATE

-The Superintendent or designee may implement and support strength-based activities such as Positive Behavior Support (PBS) and Social Emotional Learning (SEL) efforts, youth leadership initiatives, family involvement in schools, and community service projects.
+The Superintendent or their designee may implement and support strength-based activities such as Positive Behavior Support (PBS) and Social Emotional Learning (SEL) efforts, youth leadership initiatives, family involvement in schools, and community service projects.

 All members of the school community, including staff, students, administrators, school board members and visitors, are expected to serve as role models by demonstrating positive attitudes, cultural sensitivity, and respect to students and staff members.
 Staff shall use effective classroom management strategies to foster positive social interactions among students, and encourage and recognize activities that foster a positive school climate.

-The Superintendent or designee may administer the School Climate and Connectedness Survey on a regular basis, shall share results with the school board, staff, students and the community, and commit to improving school climate and connectedness ratings.
+The Superintendent or their designee may administer the School Climate and Connectedness Survey on a regular basis, shall share results with the school board, staff, students and the community, and commit to improving school climate and connectedness ratings.

 (cf. 6141.3 - Multicultural Education)